 Momentum's mission is to bring to light the best available data and information to impact K-12 public education policy and practice.

 Using their original research and Alternative School, Performance, and Policy Database, the co-founders of Momentum, Jim Griffin and Dr. Jody Ernst, have been assisting stakeholders in K-12 education—from school practitioners to state departments of education—to develop relevant and rigorous alternative accountability measures, metrics, and frameworks for nearly two decades.
-As such, Momentum is the primary grant partner to NCSI and serves as the content experts to the A-GAME project—providing data and analytics to build the data dashboard and support informed recommendations from the project team and National Authorizer Leadership Team.
+As such, Momentum is the primary grant partner to NCSI and serves as content expert to the A-GAME project--providing data and analytics to build the data dashboard and support informed recommendations from the project team and National Authorizer Leadership Team.

 While a senior advisor to the National Association of Charter School Authorizers, Nelson convened an Alternative Charter School Work Group, which resulted in the report, Anecdotes Aren’t Enough: An Evidence Based Approach to Accountability for Alternative Charter Schools.